pinco227/D-man/README.md

           ![Desktop player controls](https://github.com/pinco227/D-man/blob/main/docs/desktop-player-ctrls.png)
 - ### Design Choices
   - #### Colours
     For better dynamics and consistency, the colours are automatically generated from the playing song art image and they are consistent throughout the website.
 They are set to be in good contrast and in relation with the focus of the website (the music).
-The same art image is set to be displayed in the background with a dark frost effect on top of it to offer dynamic and colourful backgrounds while keeping the contrast. *All colours and effects have fall-backs for unsupported browsers.*
+The same art image is set to be displayed in the background with a dark frost effect on top of it to offer dynamic and colourful backgrounds while keeping the contrast.
+This has been inspired from browsers/devices own implementations of ```Media Session API```. *All colours and effects have fall-backs for unsupported browsers.*
   - #### Typography
     There are four fonts used throughout the project, two main fonts used for text and headings, one font is used for brand text (logo) and one is used for now playing information on mobile:
     - [Big Shoulders Stencil Text](https://fonts.google.com/specimen/Big+Shoulders+Stencil+Text) is used for logo and it has a ```cursive``` fallback and ```font-weight``` of ```800```.